andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 of actions such as resizing of the container, or modification of certain properties.
 For example updating the text or the font might change the layout, but a change of color would not.

-The following sections describe the methods available in this class.

-#### public Rectangle2D getBounds()
+The **LayoutInfo** class provides the following methods:

-Returns the logical bounds of the layout:
+- public Rectangle2D **getBounds**(boolean includeLineSpacing) - returns the logical bounds of the layout

-- `minX` is always zero
-- `minY` is the ascent of the first line (negative)
-- `width` the width of the widest line
-- `height` the sum of all lines height

-TBD: determine is an additional argument is required to determine whether the bounds should return the last line's spacing, see [5], [6].

-#### public int getTextLineCount()

-Returns the number of text lines in the layout.
+- public int **getTextLineCount**() - returns the number of text lines in the layout

-#### public List<TextLineInfo> getTextLines()

-Returns the immutable list of text lines in the layout.
+- public List<TextLineInfo> **getTextLines**(boolean includeLineSpacing) - returns the immutable list of the `TextLineInfo` objects describing the layout

-#### public TextLineInfo getTextLine(int index)

-Returns the 'TextLineInfo' object which contains information about the text line at the given index.
+- public TextLineInfo **getTextLine**(int index, boolean includeLineSpacing) - returns the `TextLineInfo` object which contains information about the text line at the given index

-#### public List<Rectangle2D> selectionShape(int start, int end)

-Returns the geometry of the text selection, as an immutable list of Rectangle2D objects, for the given start and end offsets.
+- public List<Rectangle2D> **selectionShape**(int start, int end, boolean includeLineSpacing) - returns the geometry of the text selection, as an immutable list of `Rectangle2D` objects, for the given start and end offsets

-NOTE: this method should include the last line spacing, see [5].

-#### public List<Rectangle2D> strikeThroughShape(int start, int end)

-Returns the geometry of the strike-through shape, as an immutable list of Rectangle2D objects, for the given start and end offsets.
+- public List<Rectangle2D> **strikeThroughShape**(int start, int end) - returns the geometry of the strike-through shape, as an immutable list of `Rectangle2D` objects, for the given start and end offsets

-#### public List<Rectangle2D> underlineShape(int start, int end)

-Returns the geometry of the strike-through shape, as an immutable list of Rectangle2D objects, for the given start and end offsets.
+- public List<Rectangle2D> **underlineShape**(int start, int end) - returns the geometry of the underline shape, as an immutable list of `Rectangle2D` objects, for the given start and end offsets

-#### public CaretInfo caretInfo(int charIndex, boolean leading)
+- public CaretInfo **caretInfo**(int charIndex, boolean leading) - returns the caret geometry for the given character index and the character bias

-Returns the geometry of the strike-through shape, as an immutable list of Rectangle2D objects, for the given start and end offsets.

 ### javafx.scene.text.TextLineInfo